farlee2121/DevEssentialsBlog/content/draft/2022-10-02-SOLID-is-about-scope.md

 title: SOLID is a toolbox for Conceptual Scope
 ---

 I've been pondering properties of self-documenting code.
-Comparing [these properties](../draft/2022-09-25-Properties-of-self-documenting-code.md) against [SOLID](https://en.wikipedia.org/wiki/SOLID) lead me to realize Information Hiding, or conceptual scope, is the central theme of SOLID.
+Comparing [self-documenting properties](../draft/2022-09-25-Properties-of-self-documenting-code.md) against [SOLID](https://en.wikipedia.org/wiki/SOLID) lead me to realize Information Hiding, or conceptual scope, is the central theme of SOLID.
 <!--more-->